influxdata/telegraf/docs/developers/SAMPLE_CONFIG.md

   # exchange_type = "topic"
 ```

 Try to give every parameter a default value whenever possible.
-If an
+If a
 parameter does not have a default or must frequently be changed then have it
 uncommented.